Unordered notes from a c++ course; mainly to provide one page to quickly search for snippets.

 std::visit(visitor, value);

-• typename A is lost
+typename A

 template <typename T>